elmadev/elmaonline-site/README.md

 ## Status

-As of March 18th 2018 we have set up a new boilerplate starter kit which is the one we're going to use moving forward.
-Which means we can now start accepting contributions.
+As of summer 2018 we have started making the first features on the site.
+Which means we can now start accepting contributions, and there's some code you can take a look at to get an idea for the structure.
 The [data flow](./docs/data-flow.md) doc contains a complete explanation of how to fetch data from the database and show it in the UI.
 Any comments or suggestions for improvements to this data flow is welcome right now.

 ## Branches